daormar/debasher/doc/design_doc_resident.md

 ### Rounds and checkpoints

 - **node state** (estado del nodo): what `capture_node_state()` returns and `restore_node_state()` takes back: the serializable logical state of a node, complete enough for `restore_node_state()` to rebuild it exactly.
 Runtime resources (connections, file handles) are not part of it; `initialize_runtime()` rebuilds them.
 In the checkpoint it is the field `node_state`, which sits beside the `channel_state` and beside the engine's own bookkeeping (`processed_upto`, `closed_ports` and the sequence numbers).
 It was called `state` until 2026-09-20, and its hooks were `capture_state()` and `restore_state()`.
 - **round** (ronda): one run of the barrier protocol (Chandy-Lamport) over the whole program.
 At a node it opens when the node captures its state, on the first marker of the round or on the `INTERACT` that starts it, and it closes when the marker has arrived on every input port.
 An input port whose marker has not yet arrived is **pending** (pendiente).
+A port whose writer has said `CLOSE` is never pending: a finished writer sends no more markers, so the round does not wait for it.
 - **epoch** (época): the number that identifies a round.
 Markers carry it, and it names the checkpoint file (`<epoch>.json`).
 An initiator numbers a new round as the last epoch it closed plus one.
 - **capture** (captura): the moment at which a node calls `capture_node_state()` because a round opens.
 The node state that goes into the checkpoint is the one at that moment, not the one at the close of the round.
 - **snapshot** (instantánea): a round with `halt` false: every node saves a checkpoint and keeps running (the name of the operation, as in `start_snapshot`).
 In the literature the word also names what such a round records, the node states together with the channel states; here that result is the consistent cut.
 A **halt** (parada ordenada) is a round with `halt` true: each node stops after saving its checkpoint, and the program is resumed later by relaunching every node, which loads it.